Want to Know How to Endure Trials and Grow Better?

 The contrast we see between Asa and David was wholehearted devotion throughout the trials versus self-devotion and becoming bitter at God.

-These examples show us how we can always return from sin, and from running away from God, and let trials increase our faith.
+These examples show us how we can always return from sin, and from running away from God, and letting trials increase our faith.

 Asa’s example shows us what pride, bitter feelings, and distrust can cause us to eventually fall away.